Senate Committee on Education

 - April 13, 2021

 - April 8, 2021 (Part I, Part II)

 - March 31, 2021

 - March 25, 2021 (Part I, Part II)

 The following reports are available for download:

-- Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on Education passed by the 85th Legislature, relevant agencies, and programs under the committee's jurisdiction.
-Make recommendations for any legislation needed to improve, enhance, or complete implementation including:
+- Monitoring: Monitor the implementation of legislation addressed by the Senate Committee on Education passed by the 87th Legislature, as well as relevant agencies and programs under the committee's jurisdiction.
+Specifically, make recommendations for any legislation needed to improve, enhance, or complete implementation of the following: